restful-ws/restful-ws.github.io/rest/understanding-rest.md

 for coordination.

 Durability, Reliability
-: The failure of an individual system would not impact the reliability of the Web.
-The underlying mechanics of the Web enable and promote resilience of the independent systems and of any individual resource.
+: The failure of an individual system should not impact the reliability of the Web.
+The underlying mechanics of the Web should promote resilience of the independent systems and of any individual resource.

 Multimedia, A Diversity of Content Types
-: Though a number of primary content types were favored, the web could support any type of content that a browser could understand.
+: The web should support any
+type of content that a browser or client can understand.
 Readable documents, video, still images, audio, interactive content, structured content, and anything that could be conveyed in digital form